Skip To Content

 CONTACT US

-• Checking radiator coolant operating temperature, hoses, pressure radiator cap and thermostat
+• Inspection of radiator coolant temperature, hoses, radiator cap pressure, and thermostat

-• Inspecting system and seals for leaks or various other damages.
+• Thorough inspection of the system and seals for leaks or damage

-• Verifying the A/C pressure meets manufacturer specifications
+• Verification that A/C pressure meets manufacturer specifications

 Belts